organic-chemistry/RepNano/README.md

 The typical pipeline consists in Oxford Nanopore reads alignment on a reference genome followed by prediction of BrdU content by the neural network and the transition matrix approaches.

-Oxford Nanopore outputs 2 kind of files:
+Oxford Nanopore outputs 2 kinds of files:
 - a fastq file containing all the sequences obtained by the Guppy basecaller,
 - several fast5 files (raw currents) containing 4000 reads each.
 If the fast5 folder is compressed, first run :